-This book was so moving, tragic, heart-breaking and devastatingly beautiful but I loved how much it effected me and I would genuinely urge anyone who is mildly interested in the premise to give it a go because it’s seriously stunning!
+This book was so moving, tragic, heart-breaking and devastatingly beautiful but I loved how much it affected me and I would genuinely urge anyone who is mildly interested in the premise to give it a go because it’s seriously stunning!

 Strange Weather – Joe Hill